Roud Folk Song Index: History

 The index was compiled and is maintained by Steve Roud, formerly the Local Studies Librarian in the London Borough of Croydon.
 He was also Honorary Librarian of the Folklore Society.

 He began it in around 1970 as a personal project, listing the source singer (if known), their locality, the date of noting the song, the publisher (book or recorded source), plus other fields, and crucially assigning a number to each song, including all variants (now known as the "Roud number") to overcome the problem of songs in which even the titles were not consistent across versions.
 The system initially used 3x5-inch filing cards in shoeboxes.
 In 1993, Roud implemented his record system on a computer database, which he continues to expand and maintain and which is now hosted on the website of the Vaughan Williams Memorial Library.

-In the past few years, the numbers have been widely accepted in academic circles.
+The index is a major finding-aid both for enthusiasts and serious researchers.

 Similar collections

 James Madison Carpenter's collection has 6,200 transcriptions and 1,000 recorded cylinders made between 1927 and 1955.
 The index gives the title, first line and the name of the source singer.
 When appropriate, the Child number is given.
-It is still a largely unexploited resource, with none of the recordings easily available.

 The Cabinet of Folksongs (Dainu skapis) is a similar index of almost 218,000 Latvian folksong texts, created by Latvian scholar Krišjānis Barons at the end 19th century and beginning of the 20th century.